The Honors Program and Accelerated Graduate Degree Program

 Honors Theses may be creative or critical (or both) in category.
 If you wish to pursue a creative thesis, you should have completed the three-course sequence in your chosen genre (fiction, non-fiction, or poetry) prior to taking 4996W (note: exceptions are made to this rule on a case-by-case basis).
 The creative thesis has two parts: 1) a substantive body of poetry, fiction, or nonfiction and 2) a critical essay that reflects on your creative work’s themes, ambitions, contexts, and influences.

-All students accepted into the honors program will attend a reception in their honor on Thursday, March 21, 2024 as well as several other mandatory workshops and events throughout the year.
+All students accepted into the honors program will attend a reception in their honor in March of 2025 (date TBD) as well as several other mandatory workshops and events throughout the year.
 Those students who finish 4996W and 4995 successfully will receive a certificate of completion at the departmental awards ceremony the following year, where they will also give a brief presentation on their thesis.

 To apply to the Honors Program, you need to have a cumulative GPA of 3.5 or better.
 You also need to complete an application packet by February 1 of your junior year.
 All applications must be submitted via email to the Director of Undergraduate Studies, Lee Manion, at manionL@missouri.edu.